kubernetes/enhancements/keps/sig-node/6051-cri-streaming-authorization/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-- Check if the `CRIStreamingAuthorization` feature gate is enabled on the kubelet.
+- Check whether the CRI runtime or shim configured a non-nil `AuthorizeStream` hook.
 - Check the `cri_streaming_authorization_requests_total` metric for non-zero values.

 ###### How can someone using this feature know that it is working for their instance?